 RSI Divergence Strategy

 Divergence is a potent signal that occurs when the price movement of an asset deviates from the behavior of the RSI.
 It’s a reflection of potential shifts in market sentiment and often serves as a precursor to trend reversals.
-Bullish divergence manifests when the price forms lower lows while the RSI forms higher lows, suggesting that selling pressure is waning despite continued downward movement in price.
-This scenario implies a possible upward reversal in the near future.
+Bullish divergence manifests when the price forms lower lows while the RSI forms higher lows.
+It suggests that selling pressure is waning despite continued downward movement in price.
+Such scenario implies a possible upward reversal in the near future.
 On the other hand, bearish divergence materializes when the price forms higher highs while the RSI forms lower highs, indicating weakening buying pressure amidst rising prices.
-Traders keen on spotting trend reversals often turn to divergence as a leading indicator, combining it with other technical tools for confirmation.

 Overbought/Oversold Conditions

-While trading solely based on overbought or oversold conditions can be perilous due to prolonged market states, leveraging RSI signals in conjunction with other indicators or chart patterns can provide valuable insights.
+This is the most simple and popular RSI strategy, nevertheless, it is worth mentioning.
 Overbought conditions, indicated by RSI values exceeding 70, and oversold conditions, indicated by RSI values below 30, serve as potential entry and exit points.
-However, prudent traders exercise caution and seek confirmation from complementary signals, such as candlestick patterns or trendline breaks, before executing trades solely based on RSI readings.
-This approach enhances the accuracy of trading decisions while mitigating the risk of false signals.
+But this simple strategy may also generate many false signals, especially in prolonged bear or bull markets.
+That is why prudent traders exercise caution and seek confirmation from complementary signals, such as candlestick patterns or trendline breaks, before executing trades solely based on RSI readings.

 RSI Trendline Breaks Strategy

-Trendlines drawn on the RSI chart offer a nuanced perspective on trend strength and potential reversals.
+Trendlines drawn on the RSI chart can help to understand trend strength and potential reversals.
 When the RSI breaches a downward trendline, it suggests a possible bullish reversal, indicating that selling pressure is subsiding and buyers may regain control.
 Conversely, a break below an upward trendline on the RSI signals a potential bearish reversal, implying weakening buying momentum and a possible shift towards selling pressure.
-Traders often seek confluence between RSI trendline breaks and other technical indicators to validate signals, enhancing the reliability of their trading decisions.

 RSI and Moving Averages